 The Status field identifies the provisioning bearer status as defined in Table 4.22.

-The RPState field identifies the Remote Provisioning state.
+The RPState field identifies the Remote Provisioning Link state.

-If present, the Reason field identifies the reason for the provisioning link close.
+If present, the Reason field identifies the reason for the provisioning link close as defined in Table 5.12.
 The field may be present only when Status is either Link Closed by Device or Link Closed by Server and the provisioning bearer provides a Reason code.
-The Reason codes are defined in Table 4.18.